matt0x6F/sre_wiki/aws/s3/bucket_policy.md

 }
 ```

-In the first policy I'm allowing anything in my account to utilize `s3:PutObject`.
-Note the `/*`, this indicates that you can use this function on the bucket and it's folders.
+In the first policy I'm allowing anything in my account to utilize _s3:PutObject_.
+Note the _/*_, this indicates that you can use this function on the bucket and it's folders.
 I also specify that anything utilizing PutObject must use a KMS key (So everything in the bucket is encrypted).

-The second policy allows anyone using a specific role to utilize `s3:GetObject` and `s3:DeleteObject`.
-This role is part of an `STS:AssumeRole` trust policy.
-The third policy is much of the same.
+The second policy allows anyone using a specific role to utilize _s3:GetObject_ and _s3:DeleteObject_.
+This role is part of an _STS:AssumeRole_ trust policy.
+The third policy is much of the same, however note the lack of the use of _/*_ at the end of the resource.
+That's because _s3:ListBucket_ applies to the _bucket_ while the former permissions apply to _objects_.